Health-Informatics-UoN/carrot-docs/docs/MappingPipeline/API.md

 8. drug_strength Table:
     * **http://localhost:8080/api/omop/drugstrengths/**	Returns all records of a drug_strength table
     * **http://localhost:8080/api/omop/drugstrengths/?drug_concept_id=32763&ingredient_concept_id=32763** To get a unique row of drug_strength table we need to give two query terms that consists of drug_concept_id and ingredient_concept_id.
 However a query term can be defined to get all records either by giving drug_concept_id or ingredient_concept_id.)

+## Django User Models

+We have implemented enpoints for following 1 table of django user model.

+1. User table
+    * **http://localhost:8080/api/users/** This endpoint returns user details (user ids and usernames) of all users.
+    * **http://localhost:8080/api/users/6/** or **http://localhost:8080/api/usersfilter/?id=6** This endpoint returns user details (user ids and usernames) of a specific user with an id=6.
+    * **http://localhost:8080/api/usersfilter/?id__in=6,10** This endpoint returns user details for a given list of user ids (i.e. 6 and 10).

 ## Co-Connect DB

 We have implemented enpoints for following 16 tables of co-connect DB.